uraimo/SwiftyGPIO/README.md

 * C.H.I.P.
 * BeagleBone Black
 * Raspberry Pi 2

+Not tested but they should work(basically everything that has an ARMv7):
+* UDOOs
+* OLinuXinos
+* ODROIDs
+* Cubieboards
+* Tegra Jetson TK1

 Not tested, Swift is not yet available for ARM6 boards:
 * Raspberry Pi A,B Revision 1